-Even if you manage a global team with different linguistic and cultural backgrounds, it’s still important to master the “language of leadership,” said Ray Carvey, executive vice president at Harvard Business Publishing.
+Even if you manage a global team with different linguistic and cultural backgrounds, it’s still important to master the “language of leadership,” said Ray Carvey, executive vice president of corporate learning at Harvard Business Publishing.

-Despite these commonalities, it is still important to remember cultural differences that might impact the way your words are interpreted.
-Richard Stevenson, head of corporate communications at cloud-based ecommerce platform ePages.com, noted that having a clear, universal sense of mission is essential, but international staffers may expect and value differing styles of communication.
+Despite these commonalities, remember that cultural differences might affect the way others interpret your words.
+Richard Stevenson, head of corporate communications at cloud-based e-commerce platform ePages, noted that a clear, universal sense of mission is essential, but international staffers may expect and value differing communication styles.

-“I find that American and British talent thrive on very open and personalized feedback and an emphasis on development needs, while central European staff tend to relax more when there’s a structure to feedback, numeric inputs and reference to agreed goals and KPIs,” Stevenson told Business News Daily.
-“Be prepared to wear different hats day-to-day and do experiment in order to bring out the best in each of them.”
+“I find that American and British talent thrive on very open and personalized feedback and an emphasis on development needs, while Central European staff tend to relax more when there’s a structure to feedback, numeric inputs, and reference to agreed goals and KPIs,” Stevenson told Business News Daily.
+“Be prepared to wear different hats day to day and do experiments in order to bring out the best in each of them.”

 Philpot reminded leaders that motivating employees takes dedication and time.
-A one-off message of encouragement or the occasional "pat on the back" won’t be enough; you need to keep working at it and refining your message, she said.
+A one-off message of encouragement or the occasional pat on the back won’t be enough; you need to keep working at it and refining your message.

 “It can be like tossing a balloon into the air – with time, it is bound to descend,” Philpot said.
 “Sincerity, repetition and consistency of communication over time is what really makes the difference.”